Logo Icon

 • Avoid writing the imaginary or anonymous address of the prosecution.

-• Don’t write judgement in small letters.
+• Don’t write judgment in small letters.

 • Never write fake information wherever it is non-essential.